kineticstoolkit/kineticstoolkit_doc/src/getting_started_using_spyder.md

 # Using Spyder

-For those who are familiar to Matlab, Spyder's interface should immediately look familiar.
+For those who are familiar with Matlab, Spyder's interface should immediately look familiar.
 Spyder's standard look is shown in {numref}`fig_spyder_interface`.

 ```{figure-md} fig_spyder_interface
 ![](_static/images/fig_spyder_interface.png)